 Perhaps on too many occasions Meredith's "implementing" ended up being, almost single handedly, more cajoling and compassionate pressure.
 Her respect for everyone she dealt with, with a touch of authoritative passion, has made Southwestern AHEC a premier example among all Area Health Education Centers throughout the region and beyond.

 Meredith recently reflected, “My passion for improving access to quality healthcare-- focusing on prevention, wellness and equity is evident through the all of the successful work of the Southwestern AHEC team.
 I am so buoyed believing the agency shall continue its excellent work through my successor's leadership."

 We wish her the best in her new chapter and "Meredith" we Thank you!

 Meet Our Staff

-Fernando Morales joined Southwestern AHEC, Inc. in Spring 2018 as the assistant director.
-In this role, he oversees agency programs, including budgeting, program planning, management, sustainability, and evaluative processes for effective programming and activities.
-He works in tandem with the executive director on strategic planning activities to assure continuity of agency operations and sustainability.
+Fernando Morales became executive director in January 2020, joined Southwestern AHEC, Inc. in Spring 2018 as the assistant director.
+He brings years of experience in agency program development, including budgeting, program planning, management, sustainability and strategic planning activities to assure continuity of agency operations and sustainability.